Dr Aimee Grant

 About

-I am a Wellcome Trust Career Development Fellow in the Centre for Lactation, Infant Feeding and Translational Studies (LIFT).
+I am an Associate Professor in public health and Wellcome Trust Career Development Fellow.
 My fellowship projectAutism: from menstruation to menopause, uses participatory research with the Autistic community to better understand reproductive health.

 Methodologically I am interested in the way in which qualitative research methods are used, and how they can be advanced.
-I have written two books in relation to documentary analysis, Doing Excellent Social Research with Documents (Routledge, 2019; Chapter 8 is available for free ) and Doing Your Research Project with Documents: A Step-by-step guide to take you from start to finish (Policy Press, 2022).
+I have written two books in relation to documentary analysis, Doing Excellent Social Research with Documents (Routledge, 2019; Chapter 8 is available for free ) and Doing Your Research Project with Documents: A Step-by-step guide to take you from start to finish (Policy Press, 2022), and have edited a third with Helen Kara, Using Documents In Research, to be publishedby Policy Press in January 2026.

 Areas Of Expertise